 When is the season?

-U8 — April 1st through May 20th (7 weeks; Practices once a week with games on Saturdays)
+U7-U8 — April 6th through June 1st (7 weeks; Practices once a week with games on Saturdays)

-U10 — April 1st through May 20th (7 weeks; Practices twice a week with games on Saturdays)
+U9-U10 — April 6th through June 1st (7 weeks; Practices twice a week with games on Saturdays)

-U11-U12 — April 1st through May 20th (7 weeks; Practices twice a week with games on Saturdays)
+U11-U12 — April 6th through June 1st (7 weeks; Practices twice a week with games on Saturdays)

-U13-U14 Coed — April 4th through May 13th (6 weeks; Practices once a week on Thursday, Tuesday night 8v8 games, and 3 Saturday games)
+U13-U14 Coed — April 6th through June 1st (6 weeks; Practices at least once a week, Tuesday night 8v8 games, and 3 Saturday games)

-U15-U18 Coed — April 6th through May 13th (6 weeks; Practices once a week on Thursday, Tuesday night 8v8 games, and 3 Saturday games)
+U15-U18 Coed — April 6th through June 1st (6 weeks; Practices at least once a week, Thursday night 8v8 games, and 3 Saturday games)